kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 {{#/tab }}
 {{#/tabs }}

-This creates a YAML file named `capi-quickstart.yaml` with a predefined list of Cluster API objects; Cluster, Machines, Machine Deployments, etc.
+This creates a YAML file named [capi-quickstart.yaml] with a predefined list of Cluster API objects; Cluster, Machines, Machine Deployments, etc.

+The sample file can be seen here

 The file can be eventually modified using your editor of choice.